There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 option in the Anthropology and Sociology; Criminology major sequences
+- Level 2 option in the Criminology and Criminal Justice major sequence

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) tutorial participation and reading notes; (2) essay; and (3) report.
+Indicative assessments in this unit are as follows: (1) tutorial activities; (2) short essay; and (3) formal report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)